rails/globalid/README.md

 => #<Person:0x007fae94bf6298 @id="1">
 ```

-You can also have SGIDs expire some time in the future.
-Useful if there's a resource people shouldn't have indefinite access to like a share link.
+You can also have SGIDs that expire some time in the future.
+This is useful if there's a resource,
+people shouldn't have indefinite access to, like a share link.

 ```ruby
 >> expiring_sgid = Document.find(5).to_sgid(expires_in: 2.hours, for: 'sharing')